What is A.C.P?

 Syringomas are benign sweat gland tumours presenting as flattish papules or plates found around the eye socket area in particular under the eye.
 They aren’t contagious and are flesh coloured elevations of the skin.
 They range from 1–3 mm in diameter and are firm to the touch.
 They are easily treated with diathermy and advanced electrolysis techniques.

-Sebaceous Cyst is keratin trapped under the surface of the skin in a sac which is created from skin cells.
+Sebaceous Cyst is keratin trapped under the surface of the skin in a sac that is created from skin cells.
 They are painless, slow-growing, small bumps or lumps that move freely under the skin.

 Sebaceous cysts are formed often due to swollen hair follicles, blocked glands, skin trauma and higher levels of testosterone in the body.
 Keratin is an extremely strong protein found naturally within the body and makes up skin, hair, nails and teeth.
 The size of the cyst can vary from a pea to an egg, and the areas most affected are those where there are more sebaceous (oil) glands, i.e. face, chest, scalp and back.
 If electrolysis is used it may be necessary to treat the cyst more than once depending on its size and location.
 Successful treatment can’t always be guaranteed as every cyst is very individual in nature.

 An electrolysis needle is inserted into the sebaceous cyst a number of times and the heat softens the contents of the cyst and it’s sometimes possible to extract the contents immediately.
-It’s not always the case and apart from some redness the cyst might not look any different.
+It’s not always the case and, apart from some redness, the cyst might not look any different.
 Over the next week or so the nodule should reduce in size and further treatment can be needed.

 How long will it take to recover from A.C.P?